silversub/terraform/provider/internet-services-resources.md

  ## `ibm_cis_waf_group`
 {: #cis-waf-group}

-Provides a {{site.data.keyword.cis_full_notm}} WAF rule rroup resource.
+Provides an {{site.data.keyword.cis_full_notm}} WAF rule group resource.
 This resource is associated with an {{site.data.keyword.cis_full_notm}} instance and a CIS Domain resource.
 It allows to change WAF Groups mode of a domain of a CIS instance.
 It is also named as CIS rule set.
-Please find OWASP rule set set tab under WAF of your instance in UI.
+Please find `OWASP` rule set set tab under WAF of your instance in UI.
 For more information, refer to [{{site.data.keyword.cis_full_notm}} rule sets](/docs/cis?topic=cis-waf-settings#cis-ruleset-for-waf).
 {: shortdesc}

 ### Sample IBM Cloud Provider plug-in for Terraform code